karma4u101/FoBo/README.md

 ### Update, package & install

-There is also a sbt.bat for windows users.
+There is also a sbt*.bat for windows users.

+    ./sbt-publish-local
+     or
-	./sbt clean update compile package publish-local
+	./sbt clean update less compile package publish-local

 The module should now be in your local ivy repository and available for your local projects